tuxd3v/tools/docs/README.md

 Tools, Repository for Several needed situations..
 ---

-ARCH report, Compiler flags for that arch, Cluster check whaen you have more than one Cluster type( BIG.Little ), etc..
+ARCH report, Compiler flags for that arch, Cluster check when you have more than one Cluster type( BIG.little ), etc..

 #### Table of contents
 * [Characteristics](#characteristics)